ahorn/benchmarks/README.md

 Use the same command in the folder `qemu-hw/rtc` to run the experiments on the standalone HW model.

-To get the total runtime and runtime spent on the decision procedure, run the command:
+To get the total runtime and runtime spent on the decision procedure produced by the script run_expt.sh, run the command:

     $ ./get_result.sh [(Relative) Path to the Data Folder]

+Note: get_result.sh does not work with the script run_expt_all.sh

 ## I2C Benchmark